antcho92/django-login-and-registration/README.md

 2. Login functionality - done
 2. Use bcrypt to make hashes and store in db - done
 3. More validation for names, passwords, email - done
-4. Storing login status with session
+4. Storing login status with session - done
 5. Fix flash messages